 DraftKings Promo Code: Bet $5, Get $100 in Bonus Bets for NBA and NHL Playoffs, WNBA, and MLB

-The NBA and NHL playoffs are heating up, the WNBA is building early momentum, and MLB keeps rolling through May.
-New users can grab $100 in bonus bets with the DraftKings promo code offer, available through May 18.
-Just wager $5 on any market and unlock the reward.
-Check out more sportsbook promos while you're at it.
+Sunday's sports slate is stacked, and the DraftKings promo code offer gives new users a great way to get in on the action.
+Bet $5 on any market and get $100 in bonus bets instantly, covering everything from the NBA and NHL playoffs to WNBA and MLB.
+Check out more sportsbook promos before locking in your first wager this May 24.

-How the DraftKings promo code offer works for playoffs, WNBA, and MLB
+How the DraftKings promo code offer works for NBA and NHL playoff betting

+Here is how the DraftKings new-user promo breaks down once your bet settles:

+- Win or lose your first bet, you receive four $25 bonus bets totaling $100.

-- Four $25 bonus bets are issued within 72 hours of wager settlement.
+- Bonus bets arrive within 72 hours of your qualifying wager settling.

-- Stake is not included in any winnings derived from bonus bets.
+- Your original stake is not included in any winnings derived from the bonus bets.

+- Bonus bets expire seven days from the date they are issued.

 - This DraftKings Sportsbook promo code offer expires May 31, 2026, at 11:59 PM ET.